powsybl/powsybl-core/docs/configuration/modules/default-computation-manager.md

 # Module default-computation-manager

-The `default-computation-manager` module is an optional module loaded when an `iTools` command starts to determine which `ComputationManager` implementations should be used for short-time and long-time computations.
+The `default-computation-manager` module is an optional module loaded when an `iTools` command starts, to determine which `ComputationManager` implementations should be used for short-time and long-time computations.
 If this module is not set, the `LocalComputationManager` implementation is used.